Nullsrc/zsh-themes/README.md

 #Installing Nullterm

-To install nullterm, copy the `nullterm.zsh-theme` file into your custom themes directory. e.g, on Linux, this directory can be found at `~/.oh-my-zsh/custom/` Once the file has been moved, open your `.zshrc` file and look for a line that looks like `ZSH_THEME="the_theme"` Change that line to `ZSH_THEME="nullterm"`, save the file, and close it.
+To install nullterm, copy the `nullterm.zsh-theme` file into your custom themes directory.

+For example, on Linux, this directory can be found at `~/.oh-my-zsh/custom/`

+Once the file has been moved, open your `.zshrc` file and look for a line that looks like `ZSH_THEME="the_theme"`

+Change that line to `ZSH_THEME="nullterm"`, save the file, and close it.

 Restart the shell.